(Amended 7/18; 7/13/22)

 - Immediate need.
 It can be demonstrated without question that the requiring department could not have foreseen the required purchase in sufficient time for normal purchasing procedures to be used.

 - Emergency need.
 Life will be endangered, property will be destroyed, or considerable cost will be incurred because of events beyond the control of the department if the procurement is not completed without delay.
+An emergency includes but is not limited to one of these conditions:

 - Sole source.
-There is only one person or firm that can provide the requirement.
+There is only one person or vendor that can provide the requirement.
 No other known person or firm is available with an equivalent service or supply.
 Departments must complete a sole source justification form (see https://uiowa.edu/eforms/) and receive approval from Purchasing prior to commencing the purchase process.

-In order to justify a sole source purchase, one or more the following criteria must be substantiated in support of the justification:
+In order to justify a sole-source purchase, one or more the following criteria must be substantiated in support of the justification:

 - Compatibility with existing equipment.
 This justification may be used if the goods or services are being purchased to directly interface with or attach to equipment of the same manufacturer, and no other manufacturer's goods will correctly interface with existing equipment.